review: context… (osteria francescana)

 It grieves me to report that my dinner at Osteria Francescana, perhaps one of the most spotlit restaurants in the world right now, was disappointing.

 Was the restaurant a victim of hype in this instance?
 Perhaps.
 Recently, a lot of confidence has been placed in its chef, Massimo Bottura, by international kingmakers.
 Bottura was awarded the Gran Prix de l’Art de la Cuisine by the l’Académie Internationale de la Gastronomie in February of this year.
-And, at the time this post issues, Osteria Francescana holds two Michelin stars (edited to add: The day after I published this post, Osteria Francescana was elevated to three Michelin stars) and occupies fourth place on that silly – and, in my opinion, cloutless – San Pellegrino World’s 50 Best Restaurants list, whose voting body also named the the restaurant the “Chefs’ Choice” this year.
+And, at the time this post issues, Osteria Francescana holds two Michelin stars (edited to add: The day after I published this post, Osteria Francescana was elevated to three Michelin stars) and occupies fourth place on that silly (and, in my opinion, cloutless) San Pellegrino World’s 50 Best Restaurants list, whose voting body also named this restaurant the “Chefs’ Choice” this year.

 As we know, the higher the wall, the harder the fall.

 Was my meal the victim of Bottura’s frequent absenteeism?
 Maybe.
 I won’t be the first to note that Bottura seems to be out of his kitchen far more than he’s in it these days.
 Due to his sudden popularity, speaking engagements have him criss-crossing the globe regularly: Lima, Cologne (where I saw him speak a week after my meal), New York, all within the span of two weeks.
 It was during this stretch of his travels that I arrived at his table in Modena, Italy.